lineality/Online_Voting_Using_One_Time_Pads/README.md

 - statistical methods
 - disclosure of methods

-Advantages of anonymized public ledgers of votes:
+# Advantages of anonymized public ledgers of votes:
+-

 ....

-# Auditing election processes (vs. specific elections)
+# Auditing election processes (vs. specific elections):
 - operationally defining problems with election procedures
 - processes for finding local consensus or agreement on areas of trade-off compromise, or ambiguity (identification, registration, voting age, duration of vote being open, campaign finance, etc.)